 Our Management System

-The Baker Hughes HSE Management System is an enterprise-wide framework that drives continual improvement in our HSE performance and legal compliance in our facilities and operations worldwide.
-Our management system is composed of more than 50 operational control procedures that detail the minimum requirements for controlling safety and environmental risk in our operations, which apply to all of our employees, sites, and operations globally, including contractors and third parties working on behalf of Baker Hughes.
+The Baker Hughes HSE Management System is an enterprise-wide framework that drives continual improvement in our performance and legal compliance across our operations globally.
+It includes more than 50 global operational control procedures that detail the minimum requirements for managing health, safety, and environmental risk in our operations, which apply to all of our employees, sites, and operations globally, including contractors and third parties working on behalf of Baker Hughes.

 These policies and procedures conform to the recognized International Organization for Standardization (ISO) certifications noted below.
 We take a multi-tiered approach that enables region, product company, and product line leadership to create localized procedures based on location, work activities, and/or operating environments.
 This approach helps us comply with relevant legislative, regulatory, internal, customer, works councils and industry requirements.
 For key operations and based on business needs, we hold individual or multi-site certifications to these standards.
-These certifications include manufacturing, operations and administration across our regions and product companies, which were all maintained in 2020:
+These certifications include manufacturing, operations, and administration across our regions and product companies, which were all maintained in 2021:

-- 63 sites were certified to ISO 45001/OHSAS 18001, the international standards for occupational health and safety management systems.
+- 71 sites were certified to ISO 45001, the international standards for occupational health and safety management systems.

 Fostering a strong safety culture

 Our teams are required to complete recurring training.
-We offer more than 550 unique HSE courses including foundational training required for all employees, workplace and job-specific training.
+We offer 263 unique HSE courses including foundational training required for all employees along with workplace and job-specific training.
 Throughout the year, we continued to streamline and digitize our training curriculum, removing duplicative courses and strengthening content offerings.
-During 2021, 618,237 individual HSE training sessions.
+During 2021, 618,237 individual HSE training sessions were completed.